 After successful completion of the required clinical testing in accordance with all applicable regulatory requirements, detailed information regarding the investigational product is prepared and submitted to the FDA in the form of a BLA requesting approval to market the product for one or more of the reference product's indications.
 FDA review and approval of the BLA is required before marketing of the product may begin in the United States.
 The BLA must include the results of all preclinical, clinical and other testing and a detailed compilation of data relating to the product's pharmacology and CMC and must demonstrate the safety, purity and potency of the product based on these results.
 The cost of preparing and submitting a BLA is substantial.
-Under Biosimilar User Fee Act of 2012, or BsUFA, the sponsor must submit initial and annual biological product development fees, an application fee at the time of submission of the BLA and establishment and product fees if the product is approved.
+Under Biosimilar User Fee Act of 2012, or BsUFA, the sponsor must submit initial and annual biological product bese if the product is approved.
 These fees are typically increased annually and will total several million dollars over the product's market life.